aravind-kumar/How-to-Crack-PDP/README.md

 # How-to-Crack-PDP
-This repo is meant to help all students who do not like Programming Design Paradims (PDP)
+This repo is meant to help all students help students in Programming Design Paradims (PDP)

 If you're a master's northeastern student, you know the pain.